gottacatchenall/thesis_proposal/README.md

 **P6**

-But forecasting is only half the story.
-Marx's most well known quote that "philosophers have hitherto only interpreted the world in various ways; the point is to change it".
-Indeed, once we have a forecast about how an ecosystem will change in the future, what if this forecast predicts a critical ecosystem service will deteriorate?
+But forecasting is only half the story---if indeed "[ecologists] have hitherto only interpreted the world in various ways; the point is to change it", then once we have a forecast about how an ecosystem will change in the future, what if this forecast predicts a critical ecosystem service will deteriorate?
 We are still left with the question, what do we in the time being to